What Should I Do When a Death Occurs?

 - Seek help to work through the grieving process if you feel unable to cope.

 Cremation services are a popular option chosen for a variety of reasons.
-Many families choose it for the low cost and simplicity, while others choose to reduce their eternal land use.
+Many families choose it for the low cost and simplicity, while others prefer to reduce their eternal land use.